robertbenson/Python_OpenAI_ICAO/README.md

 # OpenAI demo using Python
 ## Task:
-### "Find airport ICAO codes within 200km of Dublin".
+### "What ICAO airfields are within 200 km of Dublin airport, return the longitude and latitude of each ?".

 This can be tailored to just about anything.